takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 ### Suggesting Features

-Like bugs, we track feature requests in Gitlab issues, and have a dedicated feature issue template for this.
+Like bugs, we track feature requests in GitLab issues, and have a dedicated feature issue template for this.
 The template should help you to write a good request, that helps us to understand your use case.

 ## Branching Scheme